 Dr. Sequist is also the Chief Quality and Safety Officer at Mass General Brigham, where he works with the leadership of multiple hospitals and institutions to measure and improve the delivery of health care across the care continuum.

-Dr. Sequist graduated from Cornell University with a BS in chemical engineering.
-He received his MD degree from Harvard Medical School, and his MPH degree from the Harvard School of Public Health.
+He graduated from Cornell University with a BS degree in chemical engineering.
+He received his medical degree from Harvard Medical School, and his MPH degree from the Harvard School of Public Health.

 Ellen Bell is the Senior Project Manager for the Brigham and Women's Outreach Program.
 Prior to this role, Ellen had worked extensively in large health care organizations that includes serving as Associate Director, Beth Israel Hospital; Administrative Director for Emergency Services, Massachusetts General Hospital; and, Regional Business Manager, Harvard Pilgrim Health Care.
 Ellen is deeply committed to working with underserved communities.
 She served as a Board Member of the Massachusetts 9/11 Fund and Chaired the Health Care Committee.
 In this role, she worked alongside representatives from Senator Ted Kennedy’s office as well as medical and mental health care advocates, providers and insurers to guarantee all affected Massachusetts families were provided access and means to health care coverage and services.